 Arizona Crisis in Physics Education:

-a time when students are being encouraged to pursue a STEM career path, high
+Students are being encouraged to pursue a STEM career

-school physics enrollment in Arizona is only half of the national average.
-This
+path, but high school physics enrollment in Arizona is only half of the

-document explains why, without physics, an Arizona studentŐs success in
+national average.
+This document explains why, without physics, an Arizona

-post-high school STEM education is in jeopardy – and how Arizona
+studentŐs success in post-high school STEM education is in jeopardy – and

 Why should more students take

 high school physics?